 Melonee Wise — CEO of collaborative warehouse robotics company Fetch, a 2018 World Economic Forum Technology Pioneer and the recipient of numerous awards, including MIT Technology Review’s TR35.

-Hany Farid — Dartmouth’s Albert Bradley 1915 Third Century Professor of Computer Science focuses on human perception, image analysis and digital forensics.
-Farid, a recipient of the National Academy of Inventors, Alfred P. Sloan and John Simon Guggenheim fellowships, will join the UC Berkeley faculty in July.
+Hany Farid — Dartmouth’s Albert Bradley 1915 Third Century Professor of Computer Science focuses on human perception, image analysis, and digital forensics.
+Farid, a recipient of the National Academy of Inventors, Alfred P. Sloan, and John Simon Guggenheim fellowships will join the UC Berkeley faculty in July.

 Anca Dragan — assistant professor in UC Berkeley’s Electrical Engineering and Computer Sciences department and head of the InterACT lab — part of the Berkeley AI Research Lab and the Center for Human-Compatible AI.

-Peter Barrett — CTO of investment firm Playground Global, which has funded robotics startups such as Agility, Canvas, Common Sense, Skydio and Righthand Robotics.
+Peter Barrett — CTO of investment firm Playground Global, which has funded robotics startups such as Agility, Canvas, Common Sense, Skydio, and Righthand Robotics.

-TC Sessions: Robotics + AI takes place at UC Berkeley’s Zellerbach Hall on April 18, just about six short weeks away.
+TC Sessions: Robotics + AI takes place at UC Berkeley’s Zellerbach Hall on April 18, six short weeks away.
 Don’t miss your chance to pitch or demo your tech onstage in front of the best robotics and AI movers, makers and shakers.
 Apply to demo here.
 If you’re not prepared to demo but want to engage with and learn from this great community, be sure to buy a ticket while you can still get the early-bird price of $249.
 Students — take advantage of our deeply discounted price of $45.
 Join us in Berkeley!